Fakhr al-Din II: Sidon

 Fakhr al-Din had his government house—known as a saray—built in Sidon as early as 1598.
 It consisted of a large courtyard, an iwan on the ground floor, several rooms, including roofed reception areas known as qa'as, a fountain, and gardens.
 It was positioned immediately south of a large square in the city, today called 'Saray Square' after Fakhr al-Din's construction.
 Other than the entrance of the building, which is characterized by ablaq masonry and a type of ornamented vaulting known as muqarnas, the rest of the original structure had been gradually replaced through the early 19th century, when it was converted into a school; the courtyard is now a schoolyard and the garden is a playground.
 In its original form it was the tallest structure in Sidon and its garden had a wide variety of plants.

 The expansion of commercial activity and increasing wealth in Sidon overseen by Fakhr al-Din is architecturally testified by his construction of the khans and mosques he built in the city.
 Fakhr al-Din is commonly, though erroneously, credited with the construction of the Khan al-Franj caravansary complex.
 It housed the French consul around 1616 until the consul relocated to a neighboring, formerly Ma'nid-owned property, the Dar al-Musilmani, in the 1630s.
 The Dar al-Musilmani was built by Fakhr al-Din, who may have used it as his original residence in the city and that of his wives.
 (Note: The Dar al-Musilmani was later administered by the brothers Mustafa and Ali Agha al-Hammud, who rented it out to French consuls as late as 1712.
 It is currently a school.)
 Following the capture of Fakhr al-Din by Kuchuk, the latter confiscated all of the Ma'ns' properties in Sidon, Tyre, Banias, and other places.
 (Note: Fakhr al-Din and his brother Yunus owned properties in Tyre, all confiscated by Kuchuk Ahmed Pasha, including a mulberry and fig orchard, a large residence, three mills, and a mulberry nursery.)
-He initially endowed the family's properties in Sidon, sixty-nine in total and mostly owned by Fakhr al-Din, his son Ali, and brother Yunus, in an endowment—known as a waqf—administered from Damascus for the benefit of the Islamic holy cities of Mecca and Medina.
+He initially endowed the family's properties in Sidon, sixty-nine in total and mostly owned by Fakhr al-Din, his son Ali, and brother Yunus, in a waqf (religious trust) administered from Damascus for the benefit of the Islamic holy cities of Mecca and Medina.
 Among the properties were dozens of houses and shops, two khans, several mills, a soap factory, a coffeehouse, and a bathhouse (or hammam).